-$$\delta = \left[\frac{dollars \ at \ t_1}{dollars \ at \ t_2}\right]^{\frac{1}{(t_2 - t_1)}}$$ where dollars at t1 and dollars at t2 are the two amounts that participants judged equivalent, the first at the earlier time t_1 and the second at the later time t_2 .
-For example, if a participant stated that he or she was indifferent between receiving \$180 dollars in 1 year and \$240 in 5 years (see Question G in the Method section), the discount factor would equal $(180/240)^{1/4}$ or .93.
+where dollars at t_1 and dollars at t_2 are the two amounts that participants judged equivalent, the first at the earlier time t_1 and the second at the later time t_2 .
+For example, if a participant stated that he or she was indifferent between receiving \$180 dollars in 1 year and \$240 in 5 years (see Question G in the Method section), the discount factor would equal $(180/240)^{[1/4]}$ or .93.
 Discount factors greater than 1 imply negative time preference-that is, a preference for consuming goods at the more distant point t_2 in the future.
 There were 27 such responses (4% of the data).
 These values were replaced by 1.0 to reflect time indifference, or no impatience.

-As δ increases from 0 to 1, patience increases, since there is relatively less discounting of utility over time.
-The "delay" function in Figure 2a plots the average discount factor based on the values at 1, 5, 10, 20, 30, or 40 years that participants gave as their equivalents of \$100 tomorrow (see Questions A-F of the Method Section).
-The graph shows that participants appear more patient at greater temporal distances.
-For example, they discount less per year over a 40-year period than over a 10-year period.
-The delay function in Figure 2a is also quite comparable to the data from similar questions that Frederick (2003, Table 3a) reports.
+As δ increases from 0 to 1, patience increases since there is relatively less discounting of utility over time.
+The delay function in the left half of Figure 2 plots the average discount factor based on the values at 1, 5, 10, 20, 30, or 40 years that participants gave as their equivalents of \$100 tomorrow (see Questions A-F of the Method section).
+The graph shows that participants appeared more patient at greater temporal distances.
+For example, they discounted less per year over a 40-year period than over a 10-year period.
+The delay function in the left half of Figure 2 is also quite comparable to the data from similar questions that Frederick (2003, Table 3a) reported.
 In both cases, the discount factor for 20-year-old participants increases with delay but at a decreasing rate, and it reaches what appears to be an asymptotic level of about $\delta = .9$ after a delay of 40 years.
-(Increasing delay functions also appear in many earlier studies, where investigators have taken them as evidence for hyperbolic discounting-i.e., changing discount rates in different time intervals-see Frederick et al., 2002.)
+(Increasing delay functions also appeared in many earlier studies, where investigators took them as evidence for hyperbolic discounting-i.e., changing discount rates in different time intervals; see Frederick et al., 2002.)

 Read (2001) found that shorter intervals of time elicit steeper discounting, independent of the time when the more remote option occurs.
-For example, participants in his studies exhibited more patience when choosing between a reward now and one available in two years than when choosing between a reward available in one year and a reward available in two.
-These choices vary the length of the interval between rewards (one year vs. two) but hold constant the time of the later reward (two years from the present).
+For example, participants in his studies exhibited more patience when choosing between a reward now and one available in 2 years than when choosing between a reward available in 1 year and a reward available in 2.
+These choices varied the length of the interval between rewards (1 year vs. 2) but held constant the time of the later reward (2 years from the present).
 We therefore examined discounting for the constituent intervals that were subsumed by our delays.
-Figure 2b plots the interval data separately for responses based on postponements of rewards (Questions A and G-K in the Methods section) and those based on "preponements" (Questions L-Q).
-These results indicate more discounting (lower δ 's) for the shorter intervals (1-5 and 5-10 years vs. 10-20, 20-30, or 30-40 years), but also a modest increase due to delay (from 10-20 to 20-30 to 30-40) when the length of the interval is constant.
+The right half of Figure 2 plots the interval data separately for responses based on postponements of rewards (Questions A and G-K in the Method section) and those based on "preponements" (Questions L-Q).
+These results indicate more discounting (lower δ s) for the shorter intervals (1-5 and 5-10 years vs. 10-20, 20-30, and 30-40 years) but also a modest increase due to delay (from 10-20 to 20-30 to 30-40 years) when the length of the interval is constant.
 Change in direction (preponements vs. postponements) does not affect this pattern.
 (See the Discussion of Study 2 for further results on intervals.)